frobware/autoprat/README.md

-  -A, --author-substring TEXT Filter by author (substring) -l, --label LABEL         Filter by label (! prefix to negate) -f, --failing-ci          Only PRs with failing CI --needs-approve           Only PRs missing 'approved' label --needs-lgtm              Only PRs missing 'lgtm' label --needs-ok-to-test        Only PRs with 'needs-ok-to-test' label
+  -A, --author-substring TEXT Filter by author (substring) -l, --label LABEL         Filter by label (! prefix to negate) -f, --failing-ci          Only PRs with failing CI --failing-check NAME      Only PRs where specific CI check is failing (exact match) --needs-approve           Only PRs missing 'approved' label --needs-lgtm              Only PRs missing 'lgtm' label --needs-ok-to-test        Only PRs with 'needs-ok-to-test' label